yoember/yoember.github.io/index.md

   tagName: 'li'
 });
 ```
-Note: don't forget to rewrite `Ember.Component.extend` to `Ember.LinkComponent.extend`.
+Note: don't forget to change `Ember.Component.extend` to `Ember.LinkComponent.extend`.

-Our connected template will be the following:
+The corresponding `nav-link-to` template will be the following:

 ``` handlebars
 <!-- app/templates/components/nav-link-to.hbs -->
 {% raw %}<a href="">{{yield}}</a>{% endraw %}
 ```

-After that we are ready to use our component and we can update our `navbar.hbs`.
+Now we are ready to use our component in our `navbar.hbs`.

 ``` handlebars
 <!-- app/templates/navbar.hbs -->